okikio/native/docs/animate/index.md

 ## Demo

 I built a small demo showing off the abilities of the `@okikio/animate` library.
-You can find the files for the demo in [build/](/build) folder.
-For more info on how to use the demo go to [okikio/native#usage](https://github.com/okikio/native/blob/beta/README.md#usage) on Github.
+You can find the files for the demo in the [build](/build) folder.
+For more info on how to use the demo go to [okikio/native#usage](/packages/native/README.md#usage) on Github.

 I recommend using the Gitpod link at the top of the page to get started with development, as it removes the need for setup.